yphsieh/16S-ITGDB/README.md

 <img width="1057" alt="Screen Shot 2021-09-03 at 9 46 28 AM" src="https://user-images.githubusercontent.com/47639979/131938695-b98a4a4b-2040-4985-a507-8fcb8ae825df.png">

 In taxonomy files, each ID and its corresponding taxonomy is separated by a tab key.
 The corresponding taxonomies of ```AJ000684``` and ```EF599163``` are shown the following picture.
+The IDs links the sequence files and taxonomy files together.

 <img width="988" alt="Screen Shot 2021-09-03 at 9 47 13 AM" src="https://user-images.githubusercontent.com/47639979/131938704-5d3b3e9f-b637-4358-bc6f-79f2c199c048.png">

-### QIIME2, SPINGO, and mothur
-These files are all compatilble with QIIME2, SPINGO and mothur.
-Therefore, we can directly serve them as the input to QIIME2, SPINGO, and mothur.
+The following content shows how to use ITGDBs in SINTAX, SPINGO, Mothur, and QIIME2 classifiers.

 ### SINTAX
 SINTAX algorithms requires a single FASTA file containing both taxonomy and sequence information.
 By simply combining the sequence and taxonomy files into a sintax compatible file, we can input the FASTA file into SINTAX.
 The required file is as below, where each ID is followed by ```;tax=``` indicating the corresponding taxonomy.

 <img width="1037" alt="Screen Shot 2021-09-03 at 10 02 52 AM" src="https://user-images.githubusercontent.com/47639979/131939495-8c3a85ec-4c04-473c-82b1-f817c42f97c9.png">

+### SPINGO
+SPINGO tutorial

+### Mothur classifier
+Mothur tutorial

+### QIIME2 classifier
+The trained QIIME2 artifacts are in ```data``` directory (seq_itgdb.qza and taxa_itgdb.qza).
+These artifacts files are trained by QIIME2 version 2020.8, which means these ITGDB artifacts are compatible with QIIME2 version higher than 2020.8.
+The usage is shown below.

+### Integrate the newly released RDP, SILVA, and Greengenes
+Here shows how to use the source code to integrate the newly released RDP, SILVA and Greengenes.